arnarg/cluster/.github/llm-review/title.md

 2. Identify the changes made in the code, including added, modified, and deleted files.
 3. Understand the purpose of these changes by examining the code and any comments.
 4. Write a concise pull request title, that should be no more than 70 characters long.
-5. Output only the PR title.
+5. Output only the pull request title on a single line, no further explanation, just pull request title.

 # INPUT